Spanish months and year

 Common doubts: capitals, articles, gender, and prepositions

-For example, “estoy en la casa” (I am in the house) and “estoy a la casa” (I am at the house) have slightly different meanings, with “en” indicating that the speaker is inside the house and “a” indicating that they are at the location of the house.
-Overall, it’s important to pay attention to the correct use of capitalization, articles, gender, and prepositions in Spanish to communicate effectively and accurately in the language.
+For instance, the meanings of “estoy en la casa” (I am in the house) and “estoy a la casa” (I am at the house) differ slightly.
+“En” denotes that the speaker is within the house, while “a” denotes that they are at the address of the house.

 Learn more about the Spanish language with these amazing Spanish lessons from us.
 Enjoy learning.